Vyral/jeff-riber/_posts/2022-10-31-how-to-handle-the-house-of-a-deceased-family-member.md

 ---
 layout: post
-title: How To Handle the House of a Deceased Family Member
+title: How To Handle the House After a Loss
 date: 2022-10-31 07:00:00
 tags:
   - Home Buyer Tips